2018 Bucharest Open

-The 2018 BRD Bucharest Open was a tennis tournament played on outdoor clay courts.
+The 2018 BRD Bucharest Open was a women's professional tennis tournament played on outdoor clay courts.
 It was the fifth edition of the tournament and part of the International category of the 2018 WTA Tour.
-It was held from 16 to 22 July 2018 at the Arenele BNR in Bucharest, Romania.
+It was held from 16 July until 22 July 2018 at the Arenele BNR in Bucharest, Romania.
+First-seeded Anastasija Sevastova won the singles title.